davidrhoden/thestacks/pages/about.md

  Ron Bocian

 -----
- An incomplete, alphabetical list of bands we have a degree of separation with (somebody who was in the Stacks played in one of these bands):
+ An incomplete, alphabetical list of bands we have a degree of separation with (i.e., somebody who was in the Stacks at one time also played in one of these bands at one time):
 -----

 Big Blue Marble